morse-simulator/morse/doc/morse/user/installation.rst

 - ACE ( 5.6.3 or +, required for YARP)

 Instructions to create YARP-Python bindings are `here <http://eris.liralab.it/wiki/YARP_and_Python>`_.
-To use properly camera with yarp < 2.3.2, you need to apply the patch from patches/yarp.i.diff.
+To properly use simulated cameras with yarp < 2.3.2, you need to apply the patch from ``patches/yarp.i.diff``.

 Note that the easiest way to install YARP is probably to use ``robotpkg`` (see `robotpkg homepage <http://homepages.laas.fr/mallet/robotpkg>`_ for more informations).
 Follow the instructions on installing ``robotpkg``.
 Then add the environment variable ``ROBOTPKG_BASE`` to your shell.